sketchplugins/plugin-directory/README.md

 - [Raureif/sketch-click-dummy](https://github.com/raureif/sketch-click-dummy) Export simple HTML click dummies to prototype interactivity.
 Just draw rectangles to create links between artboards.
 - [Rezaaa/english-and-persian-lorem-ipsum](https://github.com/rezaaa/english-and-persian-lorem-ipsum) This is a plugin for quickly creating english & persian(farsi) Lorem Ipsum text in Sketch.
 - [ribot/sketch-page-helpers](https://github.com/ribot/sketch-page-helpers) This plugin includes a few simple actions to make managing pages easier in Sketch.
-- [ribot/sketch-toggle-locked-layers](https://github.com/ribot/sketch-toggle-locked-layers) Unlock locked layers, make changes, then lock again straight from your artboards
+- [ribot/sketch-toggle-locked-layers](https://github.com/ribot/sketch-toggle-locked-layers) Unlock locked layers, make changes, then lock again straight from your artboards.
 - [rodi01/Align-To-Layer](https://github.com/rodi01/align-to-layer) Sketch plugin to align selected layers to the bottom one.
 - [rodi01/RenameIt](https://github.com/rodi01/renameit) A port of the Renamy Photoshop plugin for Sketch: it lets you rename layers like a boss.
 - [rxlabz/skrx](https://github.com/rxlabz/skrx) Skrx ( ~skreecks ) exports a selection of elements (for now only the rectangles) to Apache Flex MXML or FXG description, and copy it to clipboard.